Steroid Abuse Drug Facts

 - Difficulty or pain while urinating

-Long Term Effects of Steroid Use for Men
+Long Term Negative Effects of Steroids for Men

 - Development of breasts